 The White Card is the method used to formally recognise that an individual has attended Work Health and Safety Induction training relevant to the Building and Construction Industry.
 Some campuses can provide on-site training for companies or groups - minimum 10 participants (please enquire for more information).

-Talk to your lecturer if you believe your current skills, knowledge and qualifications meet the essential criteria for this unit of competency as you may be eligible for Recognition of Prior Learning (RPL).
+Please enquire if you believe your current skills, knowledge and qualifications meet the essential criteria for this unit of competency as you may be eligible for Recognition of Prior Learning (RPL).

-- Personal Protective Equipment
+- Hazard Management and Personal Protective Equipment

-- Safety and Warning Signs
+- Safety signs and symbols